Join Global Missions Ministry’s Fundraiser for VillageMed’s “Haiti’s Healthy Child Project”

 Let’s Finish Strong

 Our goal is within sight.
 The land has been donated and plans have been drawn – all we need now is you!
-When you join “My Carbon Footprint Is In Haiti: Steps Forward 2021,” you give much more than money.
-You give children in need hope and a chance to live their dreams.
+Whether you join in the fun of the Silent Auction, make a donation and walk, or just make a donation, you give much more than money.
+You give children hope and a chance to live their dreams.

 Have questions about the Haiti Walk 5k, email firstname.lastname@example.org.